waiwera/waiwera/doc/user/output.rst

 Because the fluid datasets are generally time-dependent, there is one row in the dataset for each output time (see :ref:`time_output`), and on each row there is one column per cell.

 The "cell_fields" group also contains datasets related to **cell geometry**, which have names beginning with "cell_geometry".
 For example, the "cell_geometry_volume" dataset contains the volumes of all the cells.
 These datasets are not time-dependent, so there is just one row per cell.
-The "cell_centroid" dataset contains a three-element array for each cell, so there are three columns on each row.
+The "cell_geometry_centroid" dataset contains a three-element array for each cell, so there are three columns on each row.

 .. index:: output; sources, HDF5; source_fields group